 The ISO Boot menu offers a default option of booting from the hard drive, with a countdown to starting the hard drive boot.
-To install Bright Cluster Manager, the countdown should be interrupted by selecting the option of "Install Bright Cluster Manager (Graphical)" instead.
+To install the cluster manager, the countdown should be interrupted by selecting the option of "Install NVIDIA Bright Cluster Manager (Graphical)" instead.